16th arrondissement of Paris: Demographics and politics

-The 16th arrondissement population peaked in 1962, when it had 227,418 inhabitants.
+The population of the 16th arrondissement peaked in 1962, when it had 227,418 inhabitants.
 At the last census (2009), the population was 169,372.
 The 16th arrondissement contains a great deal of business activity; in 1999 it hosted 106,971 jobs.

-The 16th arrondissement is commonly thought to be one of the richest parts of Paris (see Auteuil-Neuilly-Passy), and features some of the most expensive real estate in France including the famous Auteuil "villas", heirs to 19th century high society country houses, they are exclusive gated communities with huge houses surrounded by gardens, which is extremely rare in Paris.
+The 16th arrondissement is commonly thought to be one of the richest parts of Paris (as the saying Auteuil-Neuilly-Passy popularised); it features some of the most expensive real estate in France including the famous Auteuil "villas"; heirs to 19th century high-society country houses, they are exclusive gated communities with huge houses surrounded by gardens, which is extremely rare in Paris.
 It is also the only arrondissement in Paris to be divided into two separate postal codes.
 The southern part of the arrondissement carries a postal code of 75016, while the northern part has the code of 75116.